OCHA-DAP/ds-rosea-thresholds/README.md

 # ds-rosea-thresholds
 Country-based support for slow onset and sudden onset shocks.
+Here [here](https://docs.google.com/document/d/1Wv9JIuk6V0tafRB9FLuB6jcy_EwBU7_iXYqQuOAJeBI/edit?tab=t.0#heading=h.ieffsjdjd8lt) for a description of the data processing methodology used to classify countries into various risk levels.

+Runs daily monitoring and sends emails in the event of a change in risk level for a given country.

 ## Setup